Let’s learn about RabbitMQ (a message broker) and some of the best hosting platforms available in the market.

 What is RabbitMQ?

 RabbitMQ is an open-source message broker that is easy to deploy both on-premises and on the cloud.
 It is used worldwide from small to enterprises.
-RabbitMQ is versatile as it is made available in both distributed and federated configurations to meet various requirements.
+RabbitMQ is versatile as it is made available in distributed and federated configurations to meet various requirements.

-It is written in the Erlang programming language and is built on the top of the Open Telecom Platform framework.
+It is written in the Erlang programming language and is built on top of the Open Telecom Platform framework.
 It began with AMQP (Advanced Message Queuing Protocol).
 However, now it supports various multi-messaging protocols.

 Why do we need RabbitMQ?

 When a service is expected to receive thousands of incoming requests and can’t afford to deny a single request, then it becomes hard for the service to respond within the time.
 To handle this, the queue management system comes into the picture.
 Using a queue management system, we can provide service to all requests coming in and execute them without delay.

 Also, when massive traffic gets in, the message queuing protocol persists them all in a queue, enabling them to process sequentially and more efficiently.

 Message queuing allows application servers to improve their response time by becoming mediators in responding to the requests received.
 Similarly, queuing is good for balancing the workload between workers and helpful when a message must be distributed to multiple consumers.
 Due to its mediator behavior, message queuing systems are called message brokers.

 Thus RabbitMQ is also a message broker, which acts as a mediator between the sender and the receiver.
 It performs the job of sending and receiving messages.
 Moreover, it gives a common platform to send and receive messages and also lets them be on a safer side until it reaches the receiver.